 Here we present real-time permafrost temperature data from operational monitoring sites in Svalbard and Norway.
 The most recent permafrost temperatures are compared to the climatology generated from the station's data record, providing median, confidence intervals, extremes and trends.
-There are also operational weather stations with extended measurement programs at these locations.
+There are also operational weather stations with extended measurement programs at several of these locations.
 The combined monitoring provides daily updated data for studying and monitoring the current state, trends and the effects of e.g. extreme climate events on permafrost temperatures.
 The operational monitoring provides information more quickly than ever before, potentially assisting in the early detection of e.g. record-high active layer thickness, pronounced permafrost temperature increases, and in early warning systems for natural hazards associated with permafrost warming and degradation.
 Currently, data and metadata are submitted manually to the international Global Terrestrial Network for Permafrost.
 Work is in progress to develop operational permafrost data services through the WMO Global Telecommunication System to support e.g. the WMO Global Cryosphere Watch datastream.

 Permafrost, or permanently frozen ground, is made up of soil or rock including ice and organic material that has remained at or below 0 °C for at least two consecutive years.
 In Norway, permafrost is widespread in the higher mountains.
 In northern Norway, some of the permafrost is located in mires, often producing palsas and peat plateaus.
 Measurements show that the permafrost in Norway is "warm", ranging typically between -3 and 0 °C.